-IV.I.5.b Corrective Action Investigation Reports
+IV.H.5.b Corrective Action Investigation Reports

-The Permittee shall prepare and submit to the NMED Investigation Reports for the investigations conducted in accordance with Investigation Work Plans submitted under Permit Section IV.I.5.a (Investigation Work Plan).
+The Permittee shall prepare and submit to the NMED Investigation Reports for the investigations conducted in accordance with Investigation Work Plans submitted under Permit Section IV.H.5.a.
 The Permittee shall submit the Investigation Reports to the NMED for review and approval in accordance with the schedules included in its approved Investigation Work Plans.

-Investigation Reports shall summarize the site background, activities conducted, and the results of the investigations completed during implementation of the corresponding work plans.
-The reports shall describe the type and extent of contamination at each unit investigated, including sources and migration pathways, identify all hazardous waste or constituents present in all media, and describe actual or potential receptors.
-The Investigation Reports also shall describe the extent of contamination (qualitative and quantitative) in relation to background levels for the area.
-If an Investigation Report concludes that further work is necessary, the report shall propose a schedule for submission of a work plan for the next phase of investigation.
+The Investigation Reports shall include an analysis and summary of all required investigations conducted under this Permit.
+The summary shall describe the type and extent of contamination at each unit investigated, including sources and migration pathways, identify all hazardous waste or constituents present in all media, and describe actual or potential receptors.
+The Investigation Report shall also describe the extent of contamination (qualitative and quantitative) in relation to background levels for the area.
+If the Investigation Report concludes that further work is necessary, the report shall include a schedule for submission of a work plan for the next phase of investigation.

-IV.I.5.b.i Cleanup Levels
+IV.H.5.b.i Cleanup Levels

-The Investigation Reports shall identify the applicable cleanup levels in accordance with Permit Section IV.D (Cleanup Levels) for each contaminant or combination of contaminants found at each unit where corrective action is required.
-The Permittee shall propose in the Investigation Report or in a subsequent Risk Assessment or Corrective Measures Evaluation appropriate cleanup levels for those contaminants without established cleanup levels based upon human and ecological risk.
+The Investigation Reports shall identify the applicable cleanup levels in accordance with Permit Sections IV.D for each hazardous waste or hazardous constituent found at each unit where corrective action is required.
+The Permittee shall propose in the Investigation Report or in a subsequent Risk Assessment or Corrective Measures Evaluation appropriate cleanup levels for those hazardous wastes or hazardous constituents without established cleanup levels based upon human and ecological risk.

-IV.I.5.b.ii Requirement to Proceed
+IV.H.5.b.ii Requirement to Proceed

-Based upon the NMED's review of the Investigation Report, the NMED will notify the Permittee of the need for further action, if necessary, and inform the Permittee of the need for further investigation, a Corrective Measures Evaluation or other necessary actions.
-If the NMED determines that further action is necessary, the NMED will require the Permittee to submit the appropriate document(s) for approval that includes a proposed schedule for the additional action(s).
+Based upon the NMED's review of the Investigation Report, the NMED will notify the Permittee of the need for further investigative action, if necessary, and inform the Permittee, if not already notified, of the need for a Corrective Measures Evaluation.
+The NMED will notify the Permittee if corrective action is complete.
+If the NMED determines that further investigation is necessary, the NMED will require the Permittee to submit a work plan for approval that includes a proposed schedule for additional investigation(s).

-IV.I.5.c Risk Assessment
+IV.H.5.c Risk Assessment